 Just a short distance from the capital, you’ll feel like you’re a million miles away, think rolling hills covered in thick and luscious green forests, in between these are fairy-tale castles and stunning mansions which look like they’ve been plucked straight from a Disney film set.
 This little region is simply magical.

-From Pena Palace, if you have time, visit the Castelo dos Mouros, you can walk the walls of this restored castle, on a clear day you can also see the sea from here.
+From Pena Palace, if you have time, visit the Castelo dos Mouros, to walk the walls of this restored Moorish Castle, on a clear day you can also see the sea from here.
 To do the castle wall walk, will take about an hour.
 From the Moorish Castle, head back down to Sintra Old Town which, although small, has some very cute little alleyways.
 If you’re pushed for time, you could skip these two things and catch the bus straight to Quinta da Regaleira.

 There is a lot to pack into one day, so when you’re finished catch the train back to Lisbon for one final night there before continuing the final part of your Spain and Portugal 2 week itinerary.